 Osteogenesis Imperfecta (OI) is a heterogeneous group of disorders that results in brittle bone due to a variety of problems with type I collagen including haploinsufficient type I collagen OI, dominant negative type I collagen mutation OI, disorders of type I collagen post-translational modification, disorders of type I collagen transport, and disorders of matrix cell signaling.
 These different mechanisms are anticipated to result in differences in phenotype, long-term outcome and responses to current and emerging therapies employed in the treatment of OI.
-Brittle bone disease or OI affects an estimated 6 to 7 per 100,000 people worldwide.
+Brittle bone disease or OI affects an estimated six to seven per 100,000 people worldwide.
 The number of Americans with OI is thought to be 25,000-50,000.
 Patients present with recurrent bone fractures due to bone fragility.
 Other variable features of OI include hearing loss, scoliosis, craniofacial abnormalities, short stature, dentinogenesis imperfecta, ligamentous laxity and blue-gray sclerae, though the expanding phenotype points to significant extra-skeletal manifestations.

 There are 13 genes known to cause OI with mutations in the type I collagen genes, COL1A1 and COL1A2 that account for 90% of mutant alleles.
 Biochemical and molecular mechanisms of OI include haploinsufficient type I collagen OI, dominant negative type I collagen OI, disorders of type I collagen post-translational modification, disorders of type I collagen transport, and an emerging number of disorders due to abnormal signaling.
 Some of the other recently discovered genes causing OI lead to distinct manifestations.
 For example, type V OI, due to a mutation in IFITM5, has the unique features of calcification of the interosseous membrane of the forearm and hyperplastic callus formation upon fracture.
 Based upon this current knowledge, it is certain that there are differences in morbidity and mortality, disease progression and response to current and emerging therapies among the different forms of OI.
 There at least another eight recognized “types” of OI, designated Type I through Type VIII.
 The types can be distinguished by their signs and symptoms, although their phenotypic features overlap.
 Type I is the mildest form and Type II is the most severe; the other types have features that fall somewhere between these two extremes.